Jason2013/jekyll_home/README.md

 Hello!
 I am Nick, a senior and computer science major at Wake Forest University who loves and specializes in security.

 My day to day non-academic work includes guiding the current roster of ACM officers as Chapter Trustee as well as taking shifts as an Information Systems Analyst (Team Lead).
 As the previous ACM President, I founded our university's first ever hackathon and curated talks and entertaining events for nearly 200 students.
-As Team Lead, I lead student employees and work with full-time staff as the point of contact for macOS/Unix solutions.
+As Team Lead, I lead student employees and work with full-time staff as the point of contact for macOS and *nix solutions.

 Outside of work, I am the creator and developer of "BlueWarden", a single console for defensive security tools.
 You can find its repository among others on my website or GitHub.